cancms/Yangcy0126.github.io/content/home/workingPapers.md

 +++

-From Policy to Progress: The role of Sci-tech finance projects in key technological innovation
+From Policy to Progress: The role of Sci-tech finance projects in key technological innovation.

 Crowding Out or Crowding In?
-The impact of talent subsidy policy on the income of low-skilled workers
+The impact of talent subsidy policy on the income of low-skilled workers.

 How does digital transformation work?
-A perspective on information management and resource allocation
+A perspective on information management and resource allocation.

 The dark side of mitigating risk: Directors’ and officers’ liability insurance and business ethics.